This week on the #MYCHARITY series, we speak to Alex Wallace, Founder of Mintridge Foundation

-I take my 3 year old nephew to football every Monday as the little things are the very important things and they keep me energised.
+I take my 3-year-old nephew to football every Monday as the little things are the very important things and they keep me energised.

-I play tennis for a local club.
+I play tennis at a local club.

 I cycle and run without the use of apps (I put too much pressure on myself with PBs otherwise!).